 Quite simply we wouldn’t call these people para-church organizations just because they don’t have the doctrine of Paul.
 No, we pray that God will bless their efforts and we get out of the way.
 As Paul would say “Some indeed preach Christ even of envy and strife; and some also of good will: The one preach Christ of contention …” (Phil 1:15-16).

-Look people preach Christ with wrong motives, wrong
+people preach Christ with wrong motives, wrong doctrine, wrong denominational

 As someone once said “It’s better to be a para-church than a para-lysed church.”